Episode 5, Season 3

 - The Guardian, Diane Nash: 'Non-violent protest was the most important invention of the 20th century'

-- Teaching Tolerance, Jim Crow, Lynching and White Supremacy
+- Learning for Justice, Jim Crow, Lynching and White Supremacy

 - American Civil Liberties Union, Diversity and Dissent in Lee Daniels' The Butler